 Compulsive shopping, also coined as retail therapy, overspending and shopaholism, is the compulsive and uncontrollable consumption and purchase of material items.
-Compulsive shopping is the unregulated purchasing of products that an individual may never wear or use.
+Shopaholism is the unregulated purchasing of products that an individual may never wear or use.
 This compulsive behaviour can have serious financial consequences.

 Compulsive talking, also termed as “oversharing”, is the behaviour of dominating conversation and prioritising yourself and your experiences in conversation with peers.
 Motivation for this compulsive behaviour can vary but typically this compulsion is used to mask or avoid sharing feelings and to create and enforce unhealthy boundaries with others - pushing them away through talking.

 The best treatment for addressing compulsive behaviours is a talk therapy called Cognitive Behavioural Therapy (CBT) and OCD UK reports that approximately 75% of people with obsessions and compulsive behaviours are significantly helped by CBT.
 CBT is the preferred treatment method as it has no risks or side-effects and is considered effective and is an evidence based treatment for compulsive behaviour.
 Using CBT, you will identify and process the relationship between your thoughts, feelings, and behaviour and work with your therapist to identify triggers and slowly replace unhealthy behaviours with appropriate and healthy actions.